Products

 Rice Kefiran

-With increase in health consciousness, various types of fermented foods have been attracting attention.
-Among them, kefir is a traditional fermented milk that was once a closely guarded secret in the Caucasus region spanning Eastern Europe and Western Asia.
+With the rise in health consciousness, various types of fermented foods have been attracting attention.
+Kefir is one of them and is a traditional fermented milk product that was once a closely guarded secret in the Caucasus region spanning Eastern Europe and Western Asia.

-Daiwa focused on the potential of kefir as a health food and began research and development.
-After 8 years of relentless work, we established a unique technology to cultivate kefir-derived lactobacillus on its own.
-Furthermore, the greatest feature of this inovation is that it uses rice, the staple food of Japanese people, as its nutritional source instead of milk.
-This is Rice Kefiran, lactobacillus cultured medium grown on rice.
+Daiwa recognized the potential of kefir as a health food and initiated research and development.
+After eight years of dedicated effort, we successfully established a unique technology to cultivate kefir-derived lactobacillus independently.
+Notably, the most remarkable aspect of this innovation is that it utilizes rice, the staple food of Japanese people, as a nutritional source instead of milk.
+This breakthrough led to the creation of Rice Kefiran, a lactobacillus culture medium grown on rice.

 Development Background

-The fermented milk, kefir, contains biogenic elements that directly affect our metabolism and tissues, with other components that indirectly enhance biological functions by acting on intestinal bacteria.
-Examples of biogenic components are Kefiran (a viscous polysaccharide) and lactic acid.
-Examples of the other components are lactobacilli, their cell components, and bacteriocin, a type of antibacterial substance produced by lactobacilli.
+The fermented milk, kefir, contains biogenic elements that directly affect our metabolism and tissues, with other components that indirectly enhance biological functions by acting on intestinal bacteria. .
+Key biogenic components include Kefiran (a viscous polysaccharide) and lactic acid.
+Other components include lactobacilli, their cell components, and bacteriocin, a type of antibacterial substance produced by lactobacilli.
 Kefir is an amazing food that has been reported to improve the intestinal environment and liver function, prevent arteriosclerosis, and strengthen immune function.
 These health benefits of kefir are thought to be derived from its functional components.
-However, making kefir widely popular in Japan and other regions has some slight problems: (1) kefir contains alcohol, (2) it produces carbon dioxide during storage, and (3) its flavor does not suit for everyone.
-If a new functional food ingredient could be developed from kefir with improved flavor and enhanced functional components, it is believed that it could become widely popular in Japan and throughout the world.
-With this in mind, the development of Rice Kefiran was advanced.
+However, kefir's wider adoption in Japan and other regions faces some several changes: (1) kefir contains alcohol, (2) it produces carbon dioxide during storage, and (3) its flavor may not appeal to everyone.
+By developing a new functional food ingredient developed from kefir with improved flavor and enhanced functional components, we believed that it could become widely accepted in Japan and beyond.
+With this vision, the development of Rice Kefiran was advanced.

 Development